 So what was the problem?
-Since then I've heard some say the problem is faulty follow-up.
+Some would say the problem is faulty follow-up.
 If those guys had received better follow up, they would have grown and stuck.
-But I know those guys.
-And I know the follow-up was there, yet resisted.
+But I knew those guys.
+And I knew the follow-up was there, yet resisted.
 You can't cause something to grow if there's no life there to begin with.